All data is current as of 2013, unless otherwise noted.

 How the right to counsel is administered and structured

-Branch of government: judicial
+Branch of government: executive

 How the right to counsel is funded